Dental Cleaning & Adult Checkup

 The last part of dental teeth cleaning is performed using prophy paste.
 Prophy paste has a coarse quality that dissolves into the finer texture as it removes the remainder of the plaque from your teeth.This is the part patients like best, for it is here that one’s teeth become bright, shiny and smooth.

 As each tooth gets cleaned, the hygienist also pays attention to areas where tooth plaque and tartar have accumulated.
 These areas indicate your need to use better brushing and flossing techniques to keep teeth and gums healthy between visits.
 Once the dental teeth cleaning is complete, the hygienist will review these areas with you and provide guidance to help you correct your brushing technique so you can maintain proper oral hygiene.

 Dental Cleaning Cost In NYC

 We offer a New Patient Package that includes teeth cleaning, a comprehensive exam, and a set of digital xrays (panoramic x-ray, 4 bitewings, 2 pas).
 The package costs $325, vs. $435 if done individually.
-If you are a healthy patient who requires no dental treatments, you are free to book only dental cleanings for your six months recalls.
-The cost of your dental recall cleaning is $144.
+If you are a healthy patient who requires no dental treatments, you can book only dental cleanings for your six months recalls.
+The cost for teeth cleaning is $144.

-To provide proper dental care to our patients and to establish a baseline of oral health of the new patient, the first visit consists of Full Mouth Digital X-rays (with Panoramic X-ray), comprehensive dental exam, oral cancer screening, nutritional counseling, oral hygiene instructions and dental cleaning.
+To provide proper dental care to our patients and to establish a baseline of oral health of the new patient, the first visit consists of Full Mouth Digital X-rays (with Panoramic X-ray), comprehensive dental exam, oral cancer screening, nutritional counseling, oral hygiene instructions, and dental cleaning.
 For healthy patients, we recommend returning for an adult recall visit every 6 months.
 Recall visit typically includes check up & cleaning.
 We recommend having 4 bitewing xrays once a year.

 Does My Insurance Pay For Teeth Cleaning?